 A quick note about other nutrients in the non-dairy milks.
 Almond and coconut will provide the fewest calories, but I usually opt for soy because it offers more protein.
-Almond and coconut have around 1 gram per cup while soy generally has 8 grams.
+Almond and coconut have around 1 gram per cup, oatmilk has 3 grams, while soy generally has 8 grams.

 If you’re curious and want to see calories, etc. for your favorite beverage, you can:

 - Find it in the list here under Drink Nutrition on their website

 - Go to Menu, Drinks on their website, scroll down, choose your drink, and customize it

 - Order your drink in the app and scroll down, however this doesn’t seem to adjust with customizations so it doesn’t appear to be accurate

 If none of my suggestions look like they’ll tickle your taste buds, check out the list Starbucks compiled of drinks under 200 calories for inspiration.
 Or check out my other two posts to get six more drive-thru ordering ideas: 3 More Drinks This Dietitian Orders at Starbucks or 3 Drinks This Dietitian Orders at Starbucks in the Winter.